-Basketball WA is pleased to confirm that community basketball competition and full-contact training can resume under our STAGE 3 (Orange – 24) guidelines and protocols from Saturday 6 June 2020 in Western Australia.
+Basketball WA is pleased to confirm that basketball competitions can now be played in front of family and friends under our Stage 5 (Green – 150) guidelines and protocols from Saturday 27 June 2020 in Western Australia.

-An updated version of the WA Basketball Return to Sport Guidelines and Return to Play Road Map can be found on our website.
-There is also a clear and concise understanding of the guidelines and protocols for this Stage.
-All of our documents are updated and can be found here on our website
+An updated version of the WA Basketball Return to Sport Guidelines can be found HERE on our website.
+There is also a clear and concise understanding of the guidelines and protocols for this Stage HERE.

 Responding to a COVID-19 Incident

 Please note that our document does not refer to how to respond to an incidence where someone who contracts COVID-19 has been in your venue or in one of your teams.

 If you are aware that someone with a case of COVOD-19 has been in your venue or one of your teams, ring the COVID-19 Public Hotline 24/7 on 1800 020 080 and follow the advice of health officials.